flipperdevices/flipperzero-firmware/README.md

 Other than that, ProtoView is able to decode a few interesting protocols:

-* Renault TPMS sensors.
-* Toyota TPMS sensors.
-* Schrader TPMS sensors.
-* Citroen TPMS sensors.
+* TPMS sensors: Renault, Toyota, Schrader, Citroen, Ford.
 * Oregon thermometer protocol 2.
 * PTxxxx/SCxxxx based remotes.
 * ... more will be implemented soon, hopefully.
-Send PRs!
+Send PRs :)

 ![ProtoView screenshot Renault TPMS data](/images/protoview_2.jpg)